amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 reason.
 One tiny deviation would be that of Lifeline, which is another "text based" game.

-**Apr 2, 2014: Day Three, at the Number One Spot, in the UK App Store**
+**Day 303 - Apr 2, 2014: Day Three, at the Number One Spot, in the UK App Store**

 A Dark Room has been in the top spot in the UK App Store for 3 days now.
 Downloads have fallen 56% from day two, but A Dark Room's rank